aparcar/lora-evaluation/docs/software/combined_backend.md

 ## Result

-Below a picture of the setup running with three nodes for about 20 minutes.
-It show the measured temperature, humidity, battery voltage and RSSI value.
+Below is a picture of the setup running with three nodes for about 20 minutes.
+It shows the measured temperature, humidity, battery voltage and RSSI value.

 ![](/img/grafana.png)